alexis-menendez/Project-Ideas-and-Plans/README.md

 # Project-Ideas-and-Plans
-*A living index of practical, goal-driven coding projects organized by discipline.*
+*An index of practical, goal-driven coding projects organized by discipline.*

 ## **API Design & Documentation**
 Projects focused on creating, documenting, and interacting with RESTful APIs.